by Chris Woodford. Last updated: November 23, 2017.

 An eco label is a trustworthy symbol that manufacturers can put on the things they sell to demonstrate that they are genuinely better for the environment than comparable products.
 Most eco labels are voluntary: canned fish producers might apply for permission to use a label from the Marine Stewardship Council (MSC) showing that the salmon they catch meets its standards of sustainability, while timber producers might ask for certification by the Forest Stewardship Council (FSC) to prove that their wood hasn't come from a tropical rainforest.
 Other eco labels are mandatory: for example, in North America, manufacturers of cars and major household appliances are obliged to label their products to show how energy efficient they are; in Europe, makers of major electrical appliances also have to display a label containing an A–G rating (A is good, G is bad) showing its level of energy efficiency.

 Photo: Fish stocks are dwindling in many of the world's seas.
-Look out for the MSC logo if you want to eat fish from well-managed, sustainable sources and give threatened stocks a chance to recover.
+The MSC logo is meant to help you find fish from well-managed, sustainable sources, which means threatened stocks get a chance to recover.
+Even big, well-known labels like this have their critics.

 There are many different eco-labeling schemes in operation around the world, each covering a different range of environmental criteria.
 Some labels are very narrowly defined: for example, a label that reads "100% recycled" tells you only that a product has been made from recycled materials; it doesn't guarantee the factory where the product was made produced no air pollution, used no child labor, paid its workers fairly, or didn't transport its goods by environmentally damaging air freight.
 Other labels seem narrowly defined but implicitly include broader standards of environmental performance.
 For instance, if you buy organic food in the UK that's certified by a body called the Soil Association, you're guaranteed not just that the food was grown without pesticides but also that any animals involved in its production were treated humanely.
 Some labels, including the EU Eco Label, certify good environmental performance across a much wider range of criteria, including the use of raw materials and energy, the degree of recycling and reuse, whether air, water, or land pollution was produced during manufacturing, and so on.